On the Universality of Self-Supervised Learning: Empirical Evaluation

-\textbf{Experimental setup.} We use Faster R-CNN \cite{ren2015faster} for VOC detection and Mask R-CNN \cite{he2017mask} for COCO detection and segmentation with the same C4-backbone \cite{wu2019detectron2}.
+\textbf{Transfer Learning.} We use Faster R-CNN \cite{ren2015faster} for VOC detection and Mask R-CNN \cite{he2017mask} for COCO detection and segmentation with the same C4-backbone \cite{wu2019detectron2}.
 We train the Faster R-CNN on the VOC 07+12 set (16K images) and reduce the initial learning rate by 10 at 18K and 22K iterations, while training on the VOC 07 set (5K images) with fewer iterations.
 For the Mask R-CNN, we train it on the COCO 2017 train split and report on the val split.
 See Appendix \ref{sec:app_F.3} for details.

-\textbf{Results.} Table \ref{tab:4} demonstrates the great performance improvements achieved by GeSSL.
-For example: (i) for the VOC 07 and 07+12 detection tasks, SimSiam+GeSSL and MoCo+GeSSL achieve the best performance; (ii) for the COCO detection and instance segmentation tasks, VICRegL+GeSSL and MoCo+GeSSL obtain the best results.
+Table \ref{tab:4} shows the great performance improvements achieved by GeSSL.
+After introducing GeSSL, the models achieve SOTA performance, surpassing the original baselines by about 3.4\%.